is the best time to come?

 height as competence, confidence and conditions allow.

-For EP you need to do a
+You need to do a

 minimum of 12 flights unaided, be able to complete a full pre-flight check on